ChakreshIITGN/ChakreshIITGN.github.io/_teaching/2014-19-iitgn-ta.md

 ---

 List of Courses for which I was the teaching assistant.
-This required me to take tutorial classes and grade the assignments.
+This required me to take tutorial classes and grade the assignments and quizes.

 * Condensed Matter Physics - Masters Course
 * Introduction to Quantum Mechanics - Undergraduate Course